 Following are few common heat treatment technique used in industries.

-Annealing is a heat treatment process which is used to soften the metal.
+Annealing is a heat treatment process that is used to soften the metal.
 In other words, annealing helps to improve ductility, machinability, and toughness.
 On the flip side, the hardness of metals gets reduced.
 Annealing does this by changing the microstructure of metals.

 Annealing is done by heating the metals at the above critical temperature, hold them there for some time and then cool it at a very slow rate in the furnace itself.
 Annealing is usually done on ferrous and non-ferrous metals to reduce hardness after the cold working process.
 Annealing is also done to enhance the electric conductivity of the metal.

 Types Of Annealing